What is Macro Lighting?

 Why use a continuous light source?

 Continuous lighting is great for controlling a number of lighting characteristics in macro photography, where attention to detail is paramount.
 One of the most significant advantages is that you can see how your light falls as you set up your shot.
-With flash it’s often hard to tell where your shadows will be, or how harsh they will be, until you take a test shot – meaning lots of shooting and adjusting to get the shot just right.
+With flash it’s often hard to tell where your shadows will be, or how harsh they will be, until you take a test shot.
+As a result, this means lots of shooting and adjusting to get the shot just right which is not ideal.

-Being able to see what you are doing through the viewfinder as you set up your lights will allow you to develop your understanding of how lighting effects macro photography.
-At macro scale, every little adjustment to your lighting can have dramatic effects on your image, the immediate feedback provided by experimenting with continuous light will inevitably result in you becoming a better photographer!
+Being able to see results on the viewfinder as you set up your lights will allow you to develop your understanding of how lighting effects macro photography.
+At macro scale, every little adjustment to your lighting can have dramatic effects on your image.
+The immediate feedback provided by experimenting with continuous light will inevitably result in you becoming a better photographer!

-Continuous lighting also offers a much more convenient way to direct light on to specific areas of a subject, as well as providing an easy method of introducing colours and effects into the shot.
+Continuous lighting also offers a much more convenient way to direct light on to specific areas of a subject.
+Alongside this is provides an easy method of introducing colours and effects into the shot.
 This gives you full control of the lighting environment, which can result in some stunning photographs.

 Continuous lighting adds another element to macro photography with a video capable camera.
 Macro videography can be captivating and with continuous lighting, you don’t need to change anything about your lighting setup to switch between capturing photos and videos.